 - Data to better understand travel patterns.
 Shared employer shuttle providers will be required to provide Metro with detailed monthly reports as well as periodic rider survey data.
 This data will provide Metro with new insights into travel patterns.
 Metro will analyze shared employer shuttle data to continue to improve the program and ensure new mobility options are being implemented in a way that benefits both employers and the public.

 Metro has limited resources for which to provide transit service, including limited staff capacity, vehicles, and bus bases.
 To help determine how these limited resources are utilized, Metro uses service guidelines to evaluate, design, and modify public transit service.

-Through this pilot, Metro aims to facilitate the provision of new mobility services in areas where, due to its limited resources, Metro cannot operate.
+Through this program, Metro aims to facilitate the provision of new mobility services in areas where, due to its limited resources, Metro cannot operate.

 - Jeremy Nelson (Chariot)

 - Andrew Janison (TransWest)

 - Tim Rowe (T-Mobile)